ISO/IEC 27030 — Information technology — Security techniques — Guidelines for security and privacy in Internet of Things

 - Owners/users of things may change over time [hence the context or situation in which things are used may change - as with conventional IT!].

-IoT designers/manufacturers and users, both individuals and corporates, may be oblivious to the information risks and expected/necessary controls, hence this standard (and this website!) has a role in raising awareness and driving maturity.
+IoT designers/manufacturers and users, both individuals and corporates, may be oblivious to the information risks and expected/necessary controls, hence this standard (and this website!) has a role in raising awareness and driving maturity on both the supply and the demand sides.

 Status of the standard

 I’m pleased to note the intention to elaborate on the [information] risks associated with IoT.
 Although the analysis will necessarily be generic, it should provide a useful prompt for users of the standard to consider their specific IoT-related information risks, and should form a rational basis for the selection of security and privacy controls (and perhaps other risk treatments) described in the standard.
 At least, I hope so.
 I hope to provide input to the project ... starting with my ‘interpretation’ of the brief above, and an initial elaboration on the IoT-related information risks:

 Obsolescence is an obvious issue with all new technologies, especially in such a rapidly evolving field as IoT.
 Organizations (manufacturers and consumers) that commit to particular IoT technical architectures, networking protocols etc. today risk legacy problems down the line, especially if they fail to comply with applicable, well-respected standards.

 Accidental damage, loss or casual theft are particular concerns when things are physically located or exposed in hostile environments.

-Jailbroken things are an example of inappropriate configuration changes made by naive users, with security and privacy impacts.
+Jailbroken things are an example of inappropriate configuration changes made by naive users, with security and privacy impacts that they probably don’t appreciate.

 IoT is changing human society in ways that are hard to predict.
 Within organizations, IoT, cloud computing, BYOD etc. are often associated with the rise of ‘shadow IT’, no longer entirely managed and controlled entirely by the corporate IT department, with several associated information risks e.g. naïve adoption of insecure and inappropriate technologies; stress and fragmentation of the IT infrastructure.
 At a broader level, increasingly independent and mobile IT systems (and workers!) are harder to locate, authenticate, monitor, direct and control.